collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     Generated script '/sample-buildout/bin/snapshotrestore'.
     <BLANKLINE>

-Check the output of bin/backup and explicitly test that rsync in nowhere to be found::
+Check the output of bin/backup and explicitly test that rsync is nowhere to be found::

     >>> output = system('bin/backup')